ACADEMIC ETHICS POLICY

 - If the submission is accepted for presentation, all authors must attest whether they have previously been found in violation of the PAS Code of Conduct Policy.

 - Work submitted for presentation must include an acknowledgment of funding sources of commercial nature and/or consulting or holding of significant equity in a company that could be affected by the results of the study.
 Even if indicated elsewhere in the submission, this must appear as the last sentence and read “funded by…” and/or “equity in…” if pertinent.
-Required text is excluded from submission character count limits.
+Required text is included in character count limits.

-- The text required by a granting agency acknowledging funding or support is excluded from submission character count limits.
+- The text required by a granting agency acknowledging funding or support is included in submission character count limits.

 Reporting Ethical Conduct or Conflict Of Interest Concerns or Violations